 Images must be in JPEG format and be submitted on a CD-ROM or USB memory stick on or before the entry date, or by email to the Competition Secretary before the entry date.

-Each image must have a file name in the format:
+Each image must have a file name in the format.
+Punctuation such as hyphens, commas, full stops etc should not be used.

 1. Only paid-up members of the club may enter competitions.